 This resource includes a self-assessment that works out people’s skills in speaking, writing and reading Welsh from a basic to fluent.
 All levels are important and much needed in the social care sector in Wales.

-These packs helps make effective use of language skills as you would any other workplace skill, for the benefit and well-being of people who use your services.
+These packs helps make effective use of language skills as you would with any other workplace skill, for the benefit and well-being of people who use your services.

 Training resource to support bilingual working

-- can be used as part of in-service training or induction for people working in social care in Wales.
+- be used as part of in-service training or induction for people working in social care in Wales.

 More resources to help you